-On a crisp Maine fall day in 2018, Morgan received her devastating diagnosis: type 1 diabetes.
-The rest of her life would now include regular finger pricks, blood sugar tests and insulin injections.
+On a crisp Maine fall day in 2018, Morgan received her devastating diagnosis: type-1 diabetes.
+The rest of her life would now include regular finger sticks, blood sugar tests and insulin injections.

 “I spent three weeks in my room, just crying.”
 Morgan said.